 Another example of insular dwarfism would be the elephants on the isle of Flores, as dwarf elephants (stegodons) were found in the fossil record on that isle.
-(Giant lizards similar to komodo dragons were also found on the island.).
-This exemplifies that species of Homo were subject to the same evolutionary pressures as other vertebrates living on islands.
+(Giant lizards similar to komodo dragons were also found on the island.)
+There are two possible mechanisms: a gene expression response to environmental stress that results in a smaller animal, or that there is a selective pressure for smaller individuals because they require less food to survive, and are more likely to survive to reproductive age.
+This exemplifies that humans evolve much as other species.